 I recently read a classic that is praised left and right, Animal Farm by George Orwell.
 I found that even though I very much disliked the novella, the songs and poems within it contribute greatly to the overarching moral.
-This blog post is based on an essay I wrote for school.
+This blog post is based on an essay I wrote for my English I class.

 George Orwell’s literary magnum opus, Animal Farm, highlights the results of a bad dictatorship and its effects on society.
 The allegory follows a farm who’s run solely by animals, as the story progresses, a dictatorial leader appears.
 All the while, songs and poems sung are imbedded with hidden meanings.
 The differences between the song, “Beasts of England” and the poem, “Comrade Napoleon” illustrate how the animals’ experience on the farm worsens over time.